box-products/handbook/where-we-work.md

 ---
 layout: page
 title: "Where We Work"
-chapter: "Chapter 5:"
+chapter: "Chapter 4:"
-next_link: " Benefits & Perks →"
+next_link: " Who Does What →"
-next_url: "/benefits-and-perks"
+next_url: "/who-does-what"
-prev_link: "← Vocabulary"
+prev_link: "← What Influenced Us"
-prev_url: "/vocabulary"
+prev_url: "/what-influenced-us"
 ---

 ## Office